 Questions or concerns, please contact the Otterbein Financial Aid Office at 614-823-1502

 - January 1: File the Free Application for Federal Student Aid (FAFSA) or Renewal FAFSA.

-- February 15: Priority filing deadline for new traditional students
+- February 15: FAFSA priority filing deadline for new traditional students.

-- March 1-September 1: Notify the Financial Aid Office about non-Otterbein scholarships received by the student.
+- March 1-September 1: Notify the Office of Financial Aid about non-Otterbein scholarships received by the student.

 - June 15: Begin application process for Parent PLUS/Graduate preferred time frame for completing applications due to the timing of credit-check process.

-- July 1: First-time borrowers, Web Accept loans in Self-Service Banner, complete Entrance Interview and Master Promissory Note (MPN) .
-Repeat borrowers Web Accept loans in Self-Service Banner.
+- July 1: First-time Stafford and Perkins loan borrowers need to web accept loans in My Banner, complete Entrance Counseling and Master Promissory Note (MPN) for both loan types.
+Repeat borrowers web accept loans in My Banner.

 - July 15: Priority application deadline for ensuring Parent PLUS/Graduate PLUS/Private loans are on account for fall semester.

-- August 1: Entrance interview and MPN completion deadline to ensure funds are on account for Fall semester.
+- August 1: Entrance Counseling and MPN completion deadline to ensure funds are on account for Fall semester.

-*The Business Office sends bills approximately one month prior to the start of the term.
+*The Office of Student Accounts sends bills approximately six weeks prior to the start of the term.
 The payment of the bill is due fourteen days prior to the start of the academic term.